yashhatwar/FFCSonTheGo/util/README.md

     npm install

-`index.js` has the neccessary script to convert excel to JSON.
+`index.js` has the necessary script to convert excel to JSON.

     node index.js